Non-standard Holomorphic Structures on Line Bundles over the Quantum Projective Line: Introduction

 \section{Introduction}

 Over the past three decades, noncommutative differential geometry has witnessed substantial progress \cite{connes1994noncommutative}.
 By contrast, the corresponding theory of noncommutative complex geometry is still at a relatively early stage of development.
-An important step in this direction was made by Khalkhali, Landi, and Van Suijlekom in \cite{khalkhali2011holomorphic}, where the authors introduced, for a deformation parameter $0<q<1$, the quantum projective line $\C P^1_q$.
-This space provides a rich and instructive example of a noncommutative complex manifold.
-They further demonstrated that many of the classical features of the complex projective line $\C P^1$ continue to hold in the quantum setting.
+An important step in this direction was made by D'Andrea, Dabrowski, and Landi in \cite{d2008noncommutative}, where the authors introduced, for a deformation parameter $0<q<1$, the quantum projective plane $\C P^2_q$.
+These spaces provide rich and instructive examples of noncommutative complex manifolds.
+For higher dimensional cases and further discussion, see \cite{d2010dirac}, \cite{d2010anti}, and \cite{d2013geometry}.
+Khalkhali, Landi, and Van Suijlekom in \cite{khalkhali2011holomorphic} studied holomorphic structures on the quantum projective line $\C P^1_q$ in details.
+They demonstrated that many of the classical features of the complex projective line $\C P^1$ continue to hold in the quantum setting.
 In particular, for each $n\in\mathbb{Z}$ they constructed holomorphic line bundles $\L_n$ on $\C P^1_q$, which may be regarded as noncommutative analogs of the classical line bundles $\mathcal{O}(n)$ on $\C P^1$.

 A fundamental property of the classical line bundle $\mathcal{O}(n)$ over $\C P^1$ is that its holomorphic structure is unique up to gauge equivalence.
 More concretely, a holomorphic structure on a complex vector bundle $E$ over a complex manifold $X$ is given by a flat $\bar{\partial}$-connection